How to prepare for a career fair

 Eavesdrop.
 Listen to the conversations between students and employers.
 Get the idea of how things go.

 Better yet: Volunteer to help with the fair.
-Many fairs use student volunteers.
+Many fairs need lots of student volunteers.
 Check the fair website and contact the point person.
 Student volunteers often help employers with their gear, deliver water, do whatever helps things run smoothly.
-That puts you in the fair, with a purpose, and allows you to observe and learn.
+That puts you in the fair, with a purpose, and allows you to observe and learn, experience the environment without pressure, and see employers as human beings, just like you.

 More advice from other sources on career fair prep: